noam-hoze/vayyar-care-app/README.md

     -   For Web (if configured): `npm run web`

 2. Follow the prompts in the terminal to open the app on your chosen platform.

+## Example Queries

+Here are some examples of questions a nurse can ask the Vayyar Care assistant:

+**Falls & Fall Risk:**

+1. "Did Eleanor Vance fall in the last 7 days?"
+2. "Show me all fall incidents for Arthur Pendelton this month."
+3. "What is the fall risk level for resident res_001?"
+4. "Summarize the fall incident inc_004."
+5. "Which residents have a high fall risk?"

+**Bathroom Visits & Activities:**

+6. "How many times did Eleanor Vance visit the bathroom today?"
+7. "List Beatrice Miller's activities from April 15th."
+8. "Was resident res_002 assisted during bathroom visits on April 5th?"

+**General & Combined:**

+9. "Give me a summary of the last day shift."
+10. "What medications does Arthur Pendelton take?"
+11. "Any notable incidents or activities for Eleanor Vance today?"